elixir-europe/rdmkit/pages/your_tasks/storage.md

 * The volume of total data is an important discerning factor to estimate the computational resources needed.
 * Consider how much data volume you need “concurrently or at once”.
 For example, consider the possibility to analyse a large dataset by downloading or accessing only a subset of the data at a  time (e.g., stream 1 TB at a time from a big dataset of 500 TB).
 * Define the expected speed and the reliability of connection between storage and compute.
 * Determine which software you are going to use.
 If it is a proprietary software, you should check possible licensing issues.
-Check if it only runs on specific operative systems (windows, mac, linux…).
+Check if it only runs on specific operative systems (Windows, MacOS, Linux,…).
 * Establish if and what reference datasets you need.
 * In the case of collaborative projects, define who can access the data and the computational resource for analysis (specify from what device, if possible).
 Check policy about data access between different Countries.
 Try to establish a versioning system.